zyxrhythm/zyxw/README.txt

 Unzip it on your server's website root directory (like cPanel's "public_html").
 Make sure webserver is able to to execute bash scripts on the cgi-bin folder.

-The scripts supports both whois and jwhois.
-The scripts are tried tested on Ubuntu 16.04.6 LTS (xenial) and CentOs 6.10.
--May also run well on Debian and Red-Hat based distro.

 ---------------------

 Cusomizations: